NASA-PDS/git-ping/README.md

     - `public_repo`
 7. Press "Generate new token"

-Save the token (a hex string) and install it in your target repository:
+Save the token (a hex string) and install it in your source, **not target**, repository:

-1. Visit the target repository's web page on GitHub.
+1. Visit the source repository's web page on GitHub.
 2. Go to "Settings".
 3. Go to "Secrets".
 4. Press "New secret".
 5. Name the secret, such as `ADMIN_GITHUB_TOKEN`, and insert the token's saved hex string as the value.
 6. Press "Add secret".

-Use this name in the workflow, such as `${{secrets.ADMIN_GITHUB_TOKEN}}`.
+Use this name in the source's workflow, such as `${{secrets.ADMIN_GITHUB_TOKEN}}`.
 You should now destroy any saved copies of the token's hex string.

 ## 💁‍♀️ Demonstration